GENAQ: An indispensable piece to fight the water challenge

 Water has traditionally been characterized by its defect.
 Demographic movements and climate change, as Glennon points out, “are becoming cities in many parts of the world in the middle of deserts: places where water resources cannot resist the population.”

-For his part, Josua Busby, professor at the University of Texas and the Council on Foreign Relations of the region, highlighted that until now, some countries such as Spain, Mexico, South Africa or Chile have suffered in their own flesh some water stress and have had problems in their meats own the tensions that water scarcity can create, but this will be child’s play compared to what’s to come.
-Every time there is less water in the world than the demand does not have paradox to increase, but the resources remain stable”.
+For his part, Josua Busby, professor at the University of Texas and the Council on Foreign Relations of the region, highlighted that until now, some countries such as Spain, Mexico, South Africa or Chile have suffered in their own flesh some water stress.
+They have had problems in their meats own the tensions that water scarcity can create.
+Every time there is less water in the world than the demand.

 On the other hand, it is also important to highlight the data from the World Resources Institute.
-Their tools allow us to combine various dynamics and trends to analyze which regions of the world have the greatest water problems in 2030.
-The conclusion is: areas like the United States or the Middle East are difficult, but Spain, Mexico and several areas in the rest of America Latina will not be left behind.
+Their tools allow us to combine various dynamics and trends.
+To analyze which regions of the world have the greatest water problems in 2030.
+The conclusion is: it is difficult in areas like the United States or the Middle East.
+But Spain, Mexico and several areas in the rest of America Latina need to pay attention too.

-Since the challenge of water is a structural problem that is here to stay, the solution provided by GENAQ’s atmospheric water generators is essential.
-With GENAQ it is possible to generate pure water, at low cost, tested and certified, through GENAQ’s atmospheric water generators that are autonomous, portable, environmentally friendly and without installation manipulation.
+Since the challenge of water is a structural problem, the solution provided by GENAQ’s atmospheric water generators is essential.
+With GENAQ it is possible to generate pure water, at low cost, tested and certified.
+Through GENAQ’s atmospheric water generators that are autonomous, portable, environmentally friendly and without installation manipulation.
 GENAQ: since 2008, researching, developing and industrializing atmospheric water generators for the whole world.